EMF Radiation. The Truth Explained.

 Definition

-Electromagnetic radiation is produced by the variation of current in a conductor, which in turn produces an oscillating electric and magnetic field, propagating in any medium.
-It is often referred to as EMF, which stands for "Electromagnetic Field."
+Electromagnetic radiation is produced by variations in current in a conductor, which in turn produces an oscillating electric and magnetic field that propagates through any medium.
+It is commonly referred to as EMF, from the acronym for "Electromagnetic Field."

-EMF includes radio waves, microwaves, infrared light, visible light, ultraviolet light, X-rays, gamma rays, etc.
+EMF includes radio waves, microwaves, infrared light, visible light, ultraviolet light, X-rays, and gamma rays, etc.

 Types of radiation

-Depending on the oscillation frequency of the electromagnetic field (the number of times it changes polarity and/or value per second), EMF radiation is classified into two large groups: Ionizing Radiation and Non-Ionizing Radiation .
+According to the oscillation frequency of the electromagnetic field (the number of times it changes polarity and/or value per second), EMF radiation is classified into two main groups: Ionizing Radiation and Non-Ionizing Radiation .

-From the perspective of official science, understood as a dogmatic and imposed institution unsupported by evidence or independent studies, it is asserted that ionizing radiation has the ability to strip electrons from atoms, including those in our DNA and cells, which has led to recognition of the damage it causes.
-This category includes, among others, X-ray and gamma radiation.
+From the perspective of mainstream science, understood as a dogmatic and authoritarian institution not based on evidence or independent studies, it is asserted that ionizing radiation has the capacity to remove electrons from atoms, including those in our DNA and cells, which has led to the recognition of the damage it causes.
+X-rays and gamma rays, among others, fall into this category.

-However, even in the current year in which I write these lines (2025), both in the field of medicine and in other institutional scientific sectors, students, future doctors and professionals continue to be "taught" that "non-ionizing radiation does not have enough energy to remove electrons, neither from cells nor from DNA, and therefore, it does not cause harm."
+However, even in the current year in which I am writing these lines (2025), both in the field of medicine and in other institutional scientific sectors, students, future doctors and professionals continue to be "taught" that "non-ionizing radiation does not have enough energy to remove electrons from cells or DNA, and therefore does not cause damage."

-In my case, with a background in Industrial Engineering and a specialization in Electronics, I have observed that these programs fail to address or even mention the dangers of non-ionizing radiation, despite abundant evidence and studies showing that the greater the exposure, both in intensity and frequency, the greater the negative impact on health.
-This harm is observable, demonstrable, and repeatable, thus complying with the principles of the scientific method.
+In my case, with a background in Industrial Engineering and a specialization in Electronics, I have observed that these programs also fail to address, or even mention, the dangers of non-ionizing radiation, despite abundant evidence and studies demonstrating that greater exposure, both in intensity and frequency, leads to a greater negative impact on health.
+This damage is observable, demonstrable, and repeatable, thus complying with the principles of the scientific method.

-However, this isn't true.
+However, this is not true.
 The damage depends on the frequency, exposure time, and power.
-Even with clearly non-ionizing frequencies (2.4 GHz), we find confirmed deaths and clinical studies demonstrating the damage they cause, as we'll see below.
+Even with clearly non-ionizing frequencies (2.4 GHz), we find confirmed deaths and clinical studies that demonstrate the damage they cause, as we will see below.

-Beginning, radio with Marconi and evolution to the present day
+The beginning, radio with Marconi and its evolution to the present day

-Today in Spain alone, officially recognized, there are only more than 1000 telephone lines.
+Today in Spain alone, there are more than 192,000 officially recognized telephone antennas.

 Let's remember that we are electrical beings.
 Our cells, heart, brain, nervous system... all function through electrical impulses.

-In fact, Willem Einthoven invented the electrocardiogram in 1887 as early as the 19th century, and 37 years later, Hans Berger invented the electroencephalogram.
+In fact, Willem Einthoven invented the electrocardiogram in the 19th century, in 1887, and 37 years later, in 1924, Hans Berger invented the electroencephalogram.
 Both tests are widely used today to measure the electrical impulses of the heart and brain, respectively.

 Confirmed deaths

-An example is the case of Samuel Yannon, who died in 1974.
-His death was officially recognized by the United States government as a result of damage caused by exposure to microwaves in his workplace.
+As an example, we have the case of Samuel Yannon, who died in 1974.
+His death was officially recognized by the United States government as a result of damage caused by exposure to microwaves in his work environment.

 Samuel Yannon was a telephone technician, and shortly after starting work, he experienced health problems.
-He was concerned that the cause might be the environment in which he worked, with its high levels of non-ionizing electromagnetic radiation.
+He worried that the cause might be his work environment, with its high levels of non-ionizing electromagnetic radiation.

-As he continued to be exposed to this damage, his condition worsened: he lost vision and hearing, became prematurely senile, and finally lost half his weight until his death.
+As he continued to be exposed to this damage, his condition worsened: loss of vision, hearing loss, premature senility, and finally he lost half his weight until his death.

 The courts agreed that the microwave environment was the cause of Samuel Yannon's death, and awarded his widow a modest cash settlement.

-Recall that, in 1974, the United States had no laws limiting the power of electromagnetic radiation, even in workplaces or residential settings.
-However, the Soviet Union, even then, required that microwave energy not exceed ten microwatts per square centimeter in the ordinary workplace.
+It's worth remembering that in 1974, the United States had no laws limiting electromagnetic radiation levels, even in work or residential settings.
+However, the Soviet Union was already requiring that microwave energy not exceed ten microwatts per square centimeter in typical workplace environments.

-There are several reported cases of deaths from putting one's head in a microwave.
+There are several reported cases of deaths from putting one's head in a microwave oven.

-The media, institutions, and health professionals have conveyed the idea that these appliances are safe and that non-ionizing radiation does not pose a significant health risk.
-Although irrational for most, some people have come to completely trust this official information, to the point of using a microwave as a substitute for a hair dryer when it was damaged.
+The media, institutions, and healthcare professionals have promoted the idea that these appliances are safe and that non-ionizing radiation poses no significant health risk.
+Although irrational to most, some people came to completely trust this official information, even using microwaves as a substitute for hair dryers when the latter broke down.

 Despite the brief exposure, the high levels of radiation caused internal bleeding that resulted in death hours later.

-It was due to cases like these and the risks associated with direct exposure to microwaves that safety mechanisms were required in microwave ovens.
+It was due to cases like these and the risks associated with direct exposure to microwaves that the requirement to include safety mechanisms in microwave ovens was established.
 These devices must have a system that prevents them from operating unless the door is completely closed, ensuring that no microwaves are released during use.

 As an example in the European Union, this type of regulation is covered under the Electromagnetic Compatibility Directive (2014/30/EU).